 Cooperative Banks vs. Traditional Banks: Two Models, Two Visions of Finance

 Members versus shareholders.
-Democratic, decentralized governance versus top-down governance.
-International financing versus local financing.
-While bylaws do not automatically ensure virtue, cooperative banks offer an alternative model to traditional banks.
+Democratic and decentralized governance versus hierarchical governance.
+International financing versus regional financing.
+While bylaws do not automatically guarantee virtue, cooperative banks represent an alternative model to traditional banks.
 What are the realities?
 What are the contradictions?
 And what safeguards are in place?

 Christine Marsal, University of Montpellier